ethstorage/es-node/ethstorage/archiver/guide-sepolia.md

 **Note:**

-1. P2P is disabled to ensure that it only syncs data from L1.
+- P2P is disabled to ensure that it only syncs data from L1.
-2. The beacon archiver is configured to point to the es-node archive service.
+- The beacon archiver is configured to point to the es-node archive service.

-## Verifing the derivition process
+## Verifying the Derivation Process

-After the OP node started, you can observe the logs from the consoles, something like this:
+After starting the op-node, you can observe the logs from the consoles:

-**op-geth**
+**op-geth Logs:**
 ```log
 INFO [11-28|03:32:04.066] Starting work on payload                 id=0x032b2419eae77a19
 INFO [11-28|03:32:04.068] Imported new potential chain segment     number=451,055 hash=f8e51d..27bf83 blocks=1 txs=1 mgas=0.046 elapsed=1.147ms      mgasps=40.300   age=4mo6d14h snapdiffs=2.52MiB    triedirty=0.00B